 The book begins with a lie.
 When the red bird is asked, “What do you see?”, the correct answer is “a brown bear.”
 But she does not admit that she is spying on the brown bear, only complains that the yellow duck is spying on her.

 As the cardboard pages turn, we learn that all characters are being watched: from the strong (the bear), to the useful (blue horse), to the outcast (black sheep).
 We learn that all characters know that they are being watched (presumably, knowing that they are being watched keeps them in line).
-And we learn that all the characters (except for the bear) are watching one of their peers.
-(As an aside, it’s interesting that this society’s only celebrity – the titular bear – is the only character to be watched by his peers without the power to watch back.
-I can only assume that this is Martin’s commentary on the impotence of fame.)
+And we learn that all the characters, except for the bear, are watching one of their peers.
+It’s interesting that this society’s only celebrity – the titular bear – is the only character to be watched by his peers without the power to watch back.
+I assume this is Martin’s commentary on the impotence of fame.

 As the camera pulls back, we learn that each animal is merely a minor player with myopic vision.
 In its dramatic, Usual Suspects-esque conclusion, we learn that we are not in a forest or frolicking in the outdoors.
 An authority figure is introduced: